-Basic Trading Guide to the FTSE AIM All-Share Index
+Basic Information on the FTSE AIM All Share Index

-The FTSE AIM All-Share Index is known as the broadest index that tracks the LSE’s (London Stock Exchange) Alternative Investment Market (or AIM).
-The AIM All-Share index includes 1029 companies which are on the LSE’s AIM segment – a sector of the exchange which is a growth market dedicated to medium sized and small companies.
-The companies that are listed on this index are representative of £69 billion of total market capitalisation and comprise a broad spectrum of businesses, including venture-capital backed and early stage companies as well as companies that are more established and are looking for access to growth capital.
-There are several other indices which are included in the FTSE AIM Index Series as well as the FTSE AIM All-Share index.
-These include:
+The FTSE AIM All-Share Index is known as the broadest index that tracks the Alternative Investment Market (AIM) of the London Stock Exchange (LSE).
+The AIM All-Share Index includes 1,029 companies that are on the LSE’s AIM segment – a sector of the exchange that is a growth market dedicated to medium-sized and small companies.
+The companies listed on this index represent £69 billion of total market capitalisation and comprise a broad spectrum of businesses, including venture capital-backed and early-stage companies, as well as companies that are more established and are looking for access to growth capital.
+There are several other indices included in the FTSE AIM Index Series as well as the FTSE AIM All-Share index.
+These include the following:

-- The FTSE AIM All-Share Supersector – these indices represent the performance of the sectors that are comprised within the AIM Index.
+- The FTSE AIM All-Share Supersector – These indices represent the performance of the sectors that comprise the AIM Index.

 The biggest market capitalisation of any company that is found on the AIM index is £1.8 billion, with the average market capitalisation being around £50 million.
 There is an average annual dividend yield of 1.52% for AIM index shares.